 Our Construction Law attorneys strive to avoid costly delays and possible litigation by working proactively with our clients to plan and document the role and responsibilities of all parties.
 Bowles Rice lawyers are experienced mediators and arbitrators, and have successfully provided those services in a wide range of construction-related disputes.

-Eight Bowles Rice lawyers are recognized in the 2015 edition of The Best Lawyers in America ® for their work in Construction Law and/or Construction Litigation.
+Five Bowles Rice lawyers are recognized in the current edition of The Best Lawyers in America ® for their work in Construction Law and/or Construction Litigation.

 A Bowles Rice partner was instrumental in drafting the West Virginia Design-Build Procurement Act and currently serves as chairman of the West Virginia Design-Build Review Board.